Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Gathering the tools

 Disorder can appear in different hues and patterns in a physical system.
-We consider here a type of disorder that is referred to as ``quenched''~\cite{doi:10.1142/0223,doi:10.1142/0271,Chakrabarti1996,nishimori01,sachdev_2011,Suzuki2013}.
+We consider here a type of disorder that has often been referred to in the literature as ``quenched''~\cite{doi:10.1142/0223,doi:10.1142/0271,Chakrabarti1996,nishimori01,sachdev_2011,Suzuki2013}.
+This is to be differentiated from the quenching in the dynamics of a physical system.
 Within this type of disorder, which is also called ``glassy'', the equilibration of the disorder in the system takes a time that is several orders of magnitude higher than the time required to observe the system characteristics which are relevant to our purposes.
 The system's physical characteristics, as understood from the values of its physical quantities under consideration, have to be averaged over the disorder to obtain physically meaningful numbers.
 However, because of the nature of disorder chosen, the averaging needs to be performed only after all physical quantities for given realizations of the disorder have been already calculated.
-This mode of averaging is referred to as ``quenched averaging''.
+This mode of averaging has sometimes been referred to in the literature as ``quenched averaging''~\cite{Saha_1994,PhysRevE.72.061905,Blavatska_2013}.
+We will however refer to the disorder considered and its averaging without any adjectives.